-The Role of Bedside Manner in Home Health Nursing
+How Bedside Manner Affects Patient Care Outcomes in Home Health

 Home health nursing is a unique branch of healthcare that brings medical services directly to patients' homes.
 Unlike traditional hospital settings, home health nurses have the privilege of providing personalized care in the comfort of patients' familiar environments.